oasis-tcs/osim/FAQ/osim-scope.md

 An [Information Model](info-model) (IM) defines the essential content of documents and messages used in computing, independently of how that content is represented for processing, communication or storage.
-Abstract modeling has several benefits:
+Abstract information modeling has several benefits:
-* An IM is a directed acyclic graph (DAG) with uniform node structure, enabling straightforward reuse of entity relationship (ER) diagram and other graph theory tooling
+* An IM is a directed acyclic graph (DAG) with uniform node structure, enabling straightforward dependency checking and leveraging tooling for entity relationship (ER) and other graph diagrams
-* Conceptual design can start with just named entities and relationships with no additional detail
+* Conceptual design can start with just named entities and relationships without having to define additional detail
 * Entities defined by one community in one data format can be reused by other communities in other formats, facilitated by structuring them as loosely-coupled building blocks